Ballpark boos a rarity for shielded president

 During the presidential transition in late 2016, there was talk of Trump frequently returning to his home in Trump Tower while in office.
 But those plans were scrapped after it became apparent that Trump would face large, angry crowds in Manhattan.

-In London this summer, Trump took repeated helicopter rides of just a few miles that kept him away from throngs of demonstrators, including a balloon that depicted the president as a baby.
+In London this summer, Trump took repeated helicopter rides of just a few miles that kept him away from throngs of demonstrators, including a balloon that depicted the president as a baby .

 And on Monday, Trump was shielded from the hundreds of protesters gathered near his speech at a police chiefs’ conference in Chicago and a fundraiser at the Trump International Hotel & Tower in downtown Chicago.